Tylersuard/-BumbleBart/README.md

 # -BumbleBart
-BumbleBart is a no-nonsense Gorilla Dump API which delivers actionable schoolgirl gossip, with minimum hogwash.0
+BumbleBart is a no-nonsense Gorilla Dump API which delivers actionable schoolgirl gossip, with minimum hogwash.

+Feel free to contribute!